Johni0702/mumble-web-proxy/README.md

 mumble-web-proxy can only accept insecure websocket connections, so you will want to run it behind some web server which can terminate TLS.
 See [mumble-web]'s README for an example.

-Run `mumble-web-proxy --help` to see available options.
-E.g. if you want the proxy to listen on port `64737` and connect to your Mumble server at `mumbleserver:64738`, run:
+Run `./mumble-web-proxy --help` to see available options.
+(Make Sure you are in  `/mumble-web-proxy/target/release`) E.g. if you want the proxy to listen on port `64737` and connect to your Mumble server at `mumbleserver:64738`, run:
 ```
 mumble-web-proxy --listen-ws 64737 --server mumbleserver:64738